International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 .

-Two means of implementation targets for SDG 2 refer to the proper functioning of food markets.
-Target 2.c is to limit or reduce price volatility through better access to market information.
-Target 2.b is to avoid market distortions by eliminating export subsidies and equivalent measures, as defined in the Doha Development Round -—
+Two SDG 2 targets focus on functional food markets.
+Target 2.c aims to reduce price volatility by improving market information access.
+Target 2.b seeks to eliminate market distortions by removing export subsidies and similar measures, in line with the Doha Development Round negotiations -—

 – ‒